nodemcu/nodemcu-firmware/docs/en/modules/mdns.md

 - `port` The port number for the primary service.
 - `attributes` A optional table of up to 10 attributes to be exposed.
 The keys must all be strings.

+There is a special option where you can specify (essentially) two hostnames.
+One is the pretty name, and the other is the simple name.
+In order to do this, you specify the pretty name as the hostname parameter, and then add an attribute with key hostname and value of the simple name.
+See the second example below for an example.

 #### Returns
 `nil`